razshare/frizzante/README.md

 > Subsequent runs will take considerably less time.

 > [!NOTE]
-> Frizzante is aimed mainly at debian based distributions.\
+> Frizzante is aimed mainly at linux distributions.\
 > Feel free to contribute improvements for other platforms.